transentis/bptk_py/README.md

 ### Package dependencies
 If for any reason, you want to install the requirements manually or want to know why we need the packages, here comes the list.
 If you observe malfunctions in the framework and believe the reason may be incompatibilities with newer versions of the packages, please inform us.
+So far, we tested the framework with Python 3.4, 3.6 and 3.7.
+It should be working fine with other Python 3.x versions.

 Package name | What we use it for | Last tested version
 --- | --- | ---